BATTLE OF ARRAS (IWM 1917 film) with a new Choral / Orchestral Score

 Conducted by John Gibbons

-Performed by The Chamber Orchestra of London and The Guildhall Session Singers
+Recorded by The Chamber Orchestra of London & The Guildhall Session Singers

 Music & Film Excerpts